Wiechciu/text-forge/docs/menus.md

 ### New Project
 Opens the **New Project** window to create a new project.

+!!!
+Tip

+    See (Setup > Create New Project)[setup.md#create-new-project] for a guide to `.tfproj` fields and workflow.

 ### Open Project
 Opens a file dialog to select a `.tfproj` file and load it as the current project.

 !!!
 Note

-    While you can open a `.tfproj` via **File > Open**, it is discouraged because it won’t initialize full project context.
+    While you can open a `.tfproj` via **File > Open**, it is discouraged because it won’t initialize full project context (e.g. last opened file).
 Prefer **Project > Open Project** for proper `.tfproj` handling.

 ### Recent Projects
 Opens a list of recent projects.
 Click a project to open it.

+!!!
+Note

+    This list is limited to 15 items.
+Non-existent files will be removed automatically.

 ### Close Project
 Closes the current project.

 !!!
 Note

-    When you open a file that isn't in the project's files, the editor will close the current project.
+    When you open a file that isn't in the project's files, the editor will run this action.
 To add a new file to the project, use **Project > Project Settings > Include > Add Files...**.

 ### Project Settings
 Opens the **Project Settings** window, where you can modify the current project's configuration.
 You can use **Add Files...** and **Add Folder...** buttons in **Include** and **Exclude** sections to manage project files.

+For each folder in include list, editor will add folder and all it's subfolders and files to project.
+When you exclude a subfolder it's contents will be ignored too.

 ## Edit
 This menu contains commands and actions related to editing the content of the file.